ManuelNavarroGarcia/cpsplines/README.md

 ## Testing

 The repository contains a folder with unit tests to guarantee the main methods meets their design and behave as intended.
-To run all the tests, it is enough to enter `pytest`.
+To launch the test suite, it is enough to enter `pytest`.
 If only one test file wants to be run, the syntax is given by

 ```
 pytest tests/test_<file_name>.py